 advanced metering infrastructure has the same meaning given to it in section 46B of the Act.

-AEMO means the Australian Energy Market Operator Limited, ACN 072 apparent power means the square root of the sum of the squares of the active power and the reactive power.
+AEMO means the Australian Energy Market Operator Limited, ACN 072 010 327.

-AER means the Australian Energy Regulator, which is established under section 44AE of the Competition and Consumer Act 2010 (Cth).
+AER means the Australian Energy Regulator, which is established by section 44AE of the Competition and Consumer Act 2010 (Cth).